CA Foundation Subjects May 2026, Updated Syllabus & Exam Pattern

 FAQs

-What are the four main subjects included in the CA Foundation syllabus for 2026?
+What are the subjects included in the CA Foundation May 2026 syllabus?

-Which CA Foundation subject is considered the most scoring?
+Which subject in the CA Foundation May 2026 is considered the most scoring?

-Which CA Foundation subject is the toughest for most students?
+Which CA Foundation subject requires the most practice?

 We are calling you in 30 seconds